caumond/sasucaumond/README.md

 The next features missing are:

 * Check how the website present on wide screens
-* Add memoization on the defaulting functions
-* Enrich documentation for defaulting,
 * Add top anchor
 * Add npm, git, clj presence in the doctor
 * Add training I was teacher of